 Pursuant to lock-up agreements entered into with the applicable parties, all holders of Ordinary Shares as of the Closing, including all holders described above other than the PIPE Investors but excluding Sizzle's public shareholders prior to the closing of the Business Combination, agreed, among other things, that such party's Ordinary Shares may not be transferred for a period of one year after the Closing.
-In addition, Critical Metals will be restricted from issuing additional shares or filing certain registration statements related to primary offerings with the SEC for a period of 60 days after the Closing, subject to certain specified exceptions.
+The lock-up agreements do not restrict GEM Investor and GYBL (as defined below) from selling shares acquired by them under the GEM Agreement.
 Following the closing of the Business Combination, of the 81,640,131 Ordinary shares that were issued and outstanding as of the Closing Date, approximately 74,398,882 Ordinary Shares (or approximately 91% of the total issued and outstanding Ordinary Shares) are subject to a lock-up for up to one year after Closing.
 See the section of this prospectus entitled "Shares Eligible for Future Sale."

 Only July 4, 2023, we, the GEM Investor and GEM Yield Bahamas Ltd. ("GYBL") entered into a Share Purchase Agreement (the "GEM Agreement"), pursuant to which we are entitled to draw up to \$125 million of gross proceeds in exchange for Ordinary Shares, at a price equal to 90% of the average closing bid price of the Ordinary Shares on Nasdaq for a 30 day period, subject to meeting the terms and conditions of the GEM Agreement.
 The GEM Agreement allows us to access funds for general corporate purpose and working capital needs.
-In addition, at the Closing, the GEM Investor was granted a warrant (the "GEM Warrant") to purchase up to 1,814,797 Ordinary Shares at an exercise price of
+In addition, at the Closing, the GEM

-\$10.71 per share (subject to adjustments described in the GEM Warrant) expiring on the 3rd anniversary of the closing of the Business Combination.
+Investor was granted a warrant (the "GEM Warrant") to purchase up to 1,814,797 Ordinary Shares at an exercise price of \$10.71 per share (subject to adjustments described in the GEM Warrant) expiring on the 3rd anniversary of the closing of the Business Combination.
 See the section of this prospectus entitled "The GEM Agreement" for additional information about the GEM Agreement and GEM Warrant.